cp-algorithms/cp-algorithms/src/combinatorics/burnside.md

 Thus the columns of the table decompose into equivalence classes.
 Let us fix a class, and look at the columns in it.
 First, note that these columns can only contain elements $f_i$ of the equivalence class (otherwise some permutation $\pi_j$ moved one of the functions into a different equivalence class, which is impossible since we only look at invariant permutations).
-Secondly each element $f_i$ will occur the same number of times in each columns (this also follows from the fact that the columns correspond to equivalent elements).
+Secondly each element $f_i$ will occur the same number of times in each column (this also follows from the fact that the columns correspond to equivalent elements).
 From this we can conclude, that all the columns within the same equivalence class coincide with each other as multisets.

 Now fix an arbitrary element $f$.